Welcome to Animal Control CNY

 Use Natural Deterrents

-Natural deterrents such as peppermint oil and vinegar solutions will keep wasps from certain areas without harming them if you want to keep them out of certain areas but without killing them.
-Spraying these around areas you don’t want wasps can get them to relocate without hurting them.
+Natural deterrents such as peppermint oil and vinegar solutions will keep wasps out of certain areas without harming them, if you want to keep them out without killing them.
+Spraying these around areas where you don’t want wasps can get them to relocate without hurting them.

 7. Create Bee-Friendly Habitats

 Having bees in your garden is good for the ecosystem.
-Planting native flowers that bloom at different times during the season helps to provide food for bees that reduces the competition between bees and wasps for food and shelter.
+Planting native flowers that bloom at different times during the season helps provide food for bees, reducing competition between bees and wasps for food and shelter.
 We can also create habitats such as bee hotels to support solitary bee species.

 8. Know When to Call Professionals

-If you come across a big nest of wasps or aggressive behaviour from bees or wasps, it’s probably best to call in the pros to take away.
-It is not advisable to try to handle large nests yourself because you can get several stings and even serious allergic reactions.
+If you come across a big nest of wasps or aggressive behavior from bees or wasps, it’s probably best to call in the pros to take them away.
+It is not advisable to handle large nests yourself, as you may get several stings and even serious allergic reactions.

 9. Educate Yourself and Others

 The more you know about bee and wasp behavior, the less fearful they will be.
 Create the conditions in which they do not feel threatened and will not sting.
-Spread the word back to family and friends to create a community that understands the value of these amazing bees, not fearing them.
+Spread the word back to family and friends to create a community that understands the value of these amazing bees and doesn’t fear them.

-In summary, you should know bees’ worth to our planet, identify the species, observe them from a distance, and take preventive measures when it comes to handling bees and wasps safely in your garden.
+In summary, you should understand the value of bees to our planet, identify the species, observe them from a distance, and take preventive measures to handle bees and wasps safely in your garden.
 One of the most important ways to do this is to create a harmonious environment for pollinators and pest controllers alike, without creating unnecessary risk for stings, and still have a thriving garden ecosystem that both humans and wildlife alike can enjoy.

 The Benefits of Professional Wildlife Removal Services

-If you are a homeowner, dealing with wildlife intrusions can be a difficult experience.
-While a few may be tempted to personally deal with the problem, professional wildlife removal services have many benefits allowing for an effective and humane solution.
-Let’s take a closer look as to why hiring a professional is usually the best choice.
+If you are a homeowner, dealing with wildlife intrusions can be difficult.
+While a few may be tempted to handle the problem themselves, professional wildlife removal services offer many benefits, providing an effective and humane solution.
+Let’s take a closer look at why hiring a professional is usually the best choice.

 1. Expertise and Experience

-Professional wildlife removal services have a lot of experience and expertise.
-Trained specialists know animal behaviour and are able to recognize the species involved and accurately assess the extent of the problem.
-By their knowledge, they are able to put in place appropriate tactics giving thought to the particular situation to ensure wildlife is taken out safely and efficiently.
+Professional wildlife removal services have extensive experience and expertise.
+Trained specialists understand animal behavior and can recognize the species involved and accurately assess the extent of the problem.
+With their knowledge, they can put in place appropriate tactics tailored to the specific situation to ensure wildlife is removed safely and efficiently.

 2. Safe and Humane Methods

-Another benefit in hiring professionals is that they are humane removers.
-Professional wildlife removal companies that are reputable take into account the wellbeing of wildlife and attempt to limit the stress and harm to them.
-They use traps that do not injure animals and which can be safely relocated.
-Protecting the animals with this humane approach is also still compatible with ethical wildlife management.
+Another benefit of hiring professionals is that they are humane removers.
+Reputable professional wildlife removal companies prioritize wildlife’s well-being and aim to minimize stress and harm.
+They use traps that do not injure animals and that can be safely relocated.
+Protecting animals with this humane approach remains compatible with ethical wildlife management.

 3. Prevention of Future Infestations

 In addition to removal, professional services usually include prevention measures to keep wildlife from reentering.
-Experts can assess your property and identify where animals may have been able to get in and where they might have gotten in, and then find ways to fix those vulnerabilities.
-Recommendations are given on how to seal these openings and how to reduce attractants, including food sources or shelter, by landscaping changes or other modifications.
+Experts can assess your property, identify where animals may have entered, and find ways to address those vulnerabilities.
+Recommendations are provided for sealing these openings and reducing attractants, including food sources and shelter, through landscaping changes or other modifications.

 4. Health Risk Mitigation

 Diseases carried by wildlife can be a major health risk.
-For example, rodents, raccoons and bats can spread illness such as hantavirus, leptospirosis or rabies.
+For example, rodents, raccoons, and bats can spread illnesses such as hantavirus, leptospirosis, or rabies.
 These risks are handled safely by professional wildlife removal services.
-When they come across dangerous circumstances, they put on protective gear and may even pick up any droppings or nesting materials that might be hazardous to humans and pets.
+When they encounter dangerous circumstances, they put on protective gear and may even pick up any droppings or nesting materials that could pose a hazard to humans and pets.

 5. Legal Compliance